-Fitzwilliam College Gardens are a mixture of modern, naturalistic and traditional planting, tended by a five-strong gardening team.
+Fitzwilliam College Gardens are a mixture of modern, naturalistic and traditional planting, tended by a three-strong gardening team.

 Head Gardener Steve Kidger explains his team's shift away from relying on herbicides and pesticides towards more sustainable methods - these have helped us gain University environmental awards.

 Steve says: "When Professor Lethbridge took on the mastership in 2005 we established a kitchen garden adjacent to the Master’s Lodge garden, with the intention of supplying fresh herbs and vegetables for the house.